 In addition to advising students, the University College Advising Center coordinates various programs and services for the entire MTSU community.
 In coordinating these programs, the UCAC strives to bring learning alive all over campus and in the residence halls.
 The goal is to offer programs that will help students succeed in their majors and offer experiences that will enrich their lives.
-This is currently accomplished through the Academic Success Series, Advising for Special Populations, Community Summer Reading Program, Raider Learning Communities, The Next Step Program, Partners in Education (PIE), the Tennessee Education Lottery Scholarship Retention Program, The Food Pantry, University Withdrawals and Walk-in Advising.
+This is currently accomplished through the Academic Success Series, Advising for Special Populations, Community Summer Reading Program, Raider Learning Communities, MTSU Next Step, Partners in Education (PIE), the Tennessee Education Lottery Scholarship Retention Program, The Food Pantry, and University Withdrawals.

-In addition to serving undeclared students, we also advise Prescribed Course students
+In addition to serving undeclared students, we also advise Mass Comm students and

 Pre-Nursing students who are not yet eligible to apply for the Nursing Program are advised through our office.
-The UCAC Pre-Nursing Advisors are Latonda Knight & Melissa Towe.
+The UCAC Pre-Nursing Advisor is Melissa Towe.
 To set up an appointment with her please call 898-2339.

 MTSU's Community Summer Reading Program was created in 2002 under the direction of Laurie Witherow, the Assistant Dean in the University College Advising Center.
 The objectives of the program are to:

 During CUSTOMS, all incoming freshman students receive packets that include a Summer Reading Guide, information about the author, and a list of course sections using the book selection for the Fall.
 In its first year, over 100 different course sections from three different academic colleges participated, along with six reading groups from the local community!
 More than 7,000 people attended last Fall's University Convocation where our guest author was invited to speak.
 Click here to learn more about this program.

 MTSU Next Step

 The transition into college can be a challenging one for all students.
 For students

 coming from a foster care background, homeless situation or for those who have been